 Always take the mother dog's comfort into consideration when you attempt to handle very young puppies.
 If the mother is nervous, defensive or aggressive, back off.
 If momma is growling or trying to hide her puppies from you, touching them is a definite no-no. Momma dog's main job is to protect and care for her pups.
 She almost always knows best, so unless there's a veterinary emergency, you should follow her lead.

 If momma dog is comfortable with you and doesn't show any signs of stress when you approach her new babies, most breeders recommend you begin gently petting them for a few minutes each day from the time she first gets them cleaned off and nursing.
 The idea is this early contact will habituate them to human beings and make bonding with their future human families easier and faster.

-As a general rule you don't want to lift, hold or carry puppies younger then 3 weeks because they're very delicate and even a short fall could injure or kill them.
+As a general rule, you don't want to lift, hold or carry puppies younger than 3 weeks because they're very delicate and even a short fall could injure or kill them.
 You will have to lift them, though, while you're performing basic health and husbandry procedures.
-Most breeders recommend weighing new puppies once a day.
-Consult your veterinarian: she can tell you how to weigh your pups safely and how much weight they should be gaining daily based on their breed.
+Most breeders recommend weighing new puppies once a day so you can track your newborn puppies week by week.
+Consult your veterinarian: She can tell you how to weigh your pups safely and how much weight they should be gaining based on their breed.

-The pup is either ill, too weak to nurse or too cold to find his way back to his mother.
+The pup is either ill, too weak to nurse, or too cold to find his way back to his mother.
 You need to rescue that puppy immediately.
-Wrap him against your skin inside a blanket to get his body temperature up and call your vet for instructions on what to do next.
+Ceasar Milan suggests wrapping him against your skin inside a blanket to get his body temperature up and call your vet for instructions on what to do next.
 She can guide you through getting him to latch back onto a nipple, how to proceed if you have to begin emergency bottle feeding and how to tell if he needs veterinary care.